November, 2015: Announcing New ‘Grizzly Adams’ Film and Television IPs

-HOLLYWOOD, SUMMER 2015 – The Grizzly Adams® Brand recently announced the completion of its new television series and motion picture IPs inspired by the exploits of the real, John ‘Grizzly’ Adams.
+HOLLYWOOD, NOVEMBER 2015 – After signing to be represented in all phases of brand licensing activities by the Abrams Artists Agency, The Grizzly Adams® Brand and Entertainment Franchise recently announced the completion of its new Grizzly Adams television series and motion picture IPs inspired by the exploits of famous California mountain man, John ‘Grizzly’ Adams.

-Grizzly Adams initially became popular worldwide by way of NBC's more fictionalized 1970s TV Series, ‘The Life and Times of Grizzly Adams,’ whose creator, the late Charles Sellier founded and trademarked the Grizzly Adams® Brand Franchise.
+Grizzly Adams initially became popular worldwide by way of NBC's somewhat fictionalized 1977-82 TV Series, ‘The Life and Times of Grizzly Adams,’ whose creator, the late Charles Sellier founded and trademarked the Grizzly Adams® Brand Franchise.

 The revamped Grizzly Adams story versions were delivered by well known WGA writer/producers.
 The new TV series IP co-creator and lead Executive Producer is Michael Greenburg, past Executive Producer of Stargate SG-1, Legend, and MacGyver.
 It is perhaps fitting how the new series looks to embody Grizzly Adams as a kind of 'MacGyver-ish ' inspired character.

-The new biopic screenplay was written by screenwriter, David O'Malley, a former writing partner of Charles Sellier.
+A new historical biopic screenplay has also been written by screenwriter, David O'Malley, a former writing partner of Charles Sellier.
 O'Malley is best known for having scripted such films as the Carl Reiner comedy, "Fatal Instinct," the cult horror movie, "The Boogens," and the 2007 thriller, "Dark Honeymoon."

 Oddly enough, most people remain unaware that Grizzly Adams was actually a one-time 'famous' historical person.